UPDATE: Forced Evictions and Disability Rights in Africa

 Chiefs administer customary land and people access such land by paying the prescribed customary fees, these being the initial payment of livestock to the area’s chief.
 This is supplemented by loyalty, tribute labour and other communal activities that the resident performs during the tenure of their stay on that land.
 Constitutionally, such land belongs to the Swazi nation, but it is held in trust by the king.
 The government policy, however, has favoured an interpretation that takes away the trust component.
 As a result, land is largely believed to belong to the king, and users are only able to utilise it at the king’s pleasure.
 This position has also been erroneously endorsed by judicial interpretation in the highest courts of the land.

 Since chiefs act as footstools of the king, decisions for eviction can be taken from these two offices.
 Customarily, the king is regarded as unerring and his decisions not reviewable.
+The High Court of Swaziland in the case of Law Society of Swaziland v Simelane N.O. and Others where the Law Society was challenging the appointment of Justice Simelane, the court f relied on an archaic customary idiom, umlomo longacali manga (the mouth that does not lie) in finding that the king’s actions cannot be challenged as the king was considered to be unerring.
 This has now been settled in law through recent judicial pronouncements.
 This basically means that eviction orders issued by the king’s office cannot be challenged in court.
 Recent court decisions on issues relating to customary law and the powers of chiefs and the king on customary land use demonstrate this.
 They cement the prevailing opinion that the king owns all the land, and can therefore deal with or dispose of them as he pleases; including the power to order the eviction of any person without compensation, and no court can enquire into that order.

 The judgment of Maphalala J in the case of Sandile Hadebe v Sifiso Khumalo and Others Civil Case No.2623/11, is illustrative of this point.
 In this case, the judge endorsed the eviction of the applicant by the respondent, who was acting as a traditional chief, and constitutionally regarded as a footstool and extension of the iNgwenyama. iNgwenyama is the customary office of the king, and is entitled to the same immunities that the king has under section 11 of the Swaziland Constitution.
 In deciding the question of ownership of customary land, the judge misinterpreted section 211 of the Swaziland Constitution to hold that all land in Swaziland vests in the iNgwenyama, without reference to the trust requirement.
 The proper wording in that provision is clear that land vests in the iNgwenyama in trust for the Swazi nation, not in his personal capacity.
 The judge deliberately omitted that condition, thereby entrenching the misguided notion that the king owns all the land and natural resources, and everyone else only has access to them at his mercy.
 This kind of reasoning and approach by judges to the ownership of public goods effectively negates any rights that the individual might have under the Constitution, since any attempt to enforce them is treated with contempt by a government implementing a policy, albeit unwritten, of protecting the king’s private property.
 It should be noted that customary courts do not allow legal representation, and the fact that they can order the eviction without compensation when the individual is not represented is cause for concern.